panjie/mu4e-goodies/README.md

 1. Show the whole thread of current email.
 This is bound to `o` in headers and message view by default.
-2. View the current email's html part in browser.
-This is bound to `V` in message view by default.
-3. View the current email's html part by mu4e-html2text-command.
+2. View the current email's html part by mu4e-html2text-command.
 This is bound to `t` in message view.
-4. Quick search all emails sent by current email's sender.
+3. Quick search all emails sent by current email's sender.
 This is bound to `x` in message view.
-5. *TODO* Lync with all contacts in the current email.
+4. *TODO* Lync with all contacts in the current email.
 This is bound to `L` in message view.
-6. Create org todo/meeting from current message.
+5. Create org todo/meeting from current message.
 This is bounded to `n/m` in message view

 mu4e-goodies-keyword-alert